Unmarried Father’s Rights in Custody and Parenting in Tennessee

 Both parents can agree to a parenting plan and establish a parenting time schedule that clearly outlines what time, including holidays and school vacations the child will be with each parent.
 If the two parents are unable to come to an agreement on a parenting time schedule, the court will create one that both parents must obey.
 If one parent interferes with the court ordered parenting time schedule there can be serious consequences.
 If you feel like your child’s mother is keeping you from spending time with your child, contact your family law attorney who can help protect your rights as your child’s father.

 Contact an experienced, effective family law attorney today

 If you are an unmarried father and you want to assert your rights to parenting time with your child, contact us at Miller Upshaw Family Law, PLLC.
 We work hard to inspire confidence and relieve stress for our clients during paternity, divorce and other family law disputes in the Nashville area.
-Call us today at 615-391-4200 or contact us online to schedule a consultation with an experienced attorney.
+Call us today at 615-391-4200 or contact us online to schedule an in-person or video consultation with an experienced attorney.